 FAQs About Standard Sizes of PVC Pipe

-What is the size of a PVC pipe used in residential plumbing?
+What size PVC pipe is used in residential plumbing?

-How do I measure PVC pipe size accurately?
+How do I measure a PVC pipe’s size without guessing?

-What’s the difference between Schedule 40 and Schedule 80 PVC pipes?
+What’s actually different between Schedule 40 and Schedule 80?

-Can I use different PVC pipe sizes in the same pool system?
+Can different PVC pipe sizes go in the same pool system?

-The maximum pressure PVC pipes can handle depends on the schedule and size.
-For example, a 1-inch Schedule 40 PVC pipe is typically rated for up to 450 psi at room temperature, while a Schedule 80 pipe of the same size can handle up to 630 psi.
-However, these ratings decrease as temperature increases.
+It depends on size and schedule.
+A 1-inch Schedule 40 pipe is rated around 450 psi at room temperature; Schedule 80 of the same size handles about 630 psi.
+Both ratings drop as water temperature rises.

 Conclusion: Mastering PVC Pipe Size Selection